thejdwilson/FindTheBadCSV/README.md

 This addressed a specific issue I had at work, where we could not guarantee a vendor would send us .csv files in a consistent format.

 Sometimes there were more commas in a row than we expected.
 Even worse, sometimes the --AMOUNT OF COLUMNS-- silently changed on us.
-This was bad...
-This was very bad...

 This predicably caused the import process to fail on numerous occasions.
 Bad things happened and many headaches followed.